Shadows of rotating hairy Kerr black holes coupled to time periodic scalar fields with non-flat target space: Kerr black holes with synchronized scalar hair -- non-flat target space geometry

 They have varying contributions from the black hole bare mass and the hair.
 To specify the hairiness, the normalized charge $q$ is introduced, defined as $q = \frac{mQ}{J}$, where $Q$ is the conserved Noether charge.
-Interestingly, the angular momentum of the scalar field is quantized in terms of the Noether Charge $Q$, i.e, $J_{\psi} = mQ$, so we simply have $q = \frac{J_{\psi}}{J}$.
+It is commonly used to characterize Kerr black holes with synchronized scalar hair \cite{herdeiro2014} and is thus useful also for comparison reasons.
+Interestingly, the angular momentum of the scalar field is quantized in terms of the Noether charge $Q$, i.e, $J_{\psi} = mQ$, so we simply have $q = \frac{J_{\psi}}{J}$.
 This quantization is similar to the rotating boson stars \cite{Liebling:2012fv}.
 The $q\approx0$ solutions are the limit of scalar clouds non-backreacting the metric, whereas $q\approx1$ solutions are the boson star limit (potentially with non-flat target space metric \cite{doneva1,doneva2}).

-In the present paper we will utilize the numerical solutions obtained in \cite{collodel2020rotating} for Gaussian curvatures $\kappa \in \{-5,-1,0,1,5\}$ and fixed $m=1$.
+In the present paper we will utilize the numerical solutions obtained in \cite{collodel2020rotating} for Gaussian curvatures $\kappa \in \{-5,0,5\}$ and fixed $m=1$.
 The domains of existence of hairy black holes are presented in a $M - \omega_s$ plane in Fig. \ref{fig:kappa} for different $\kappa$.
 The black line marks the extremal Kerr limit, with $a=M$, and thus Kerr black holes exist only below it in the grey-shaded region.
 The yellow region is the domain of existence of hairy Kerr black hole solutions having the following boundaries -- the red line is the solitonic (boson star) limit with $q=1$ and $r_H=0$, extremal hairy black holes are denoted with a green line (again $r_H=0$ but $q\ne 0$), while blue lines are used to depict the cloud solutions ($q=0$) \footnote{The fact that some of these lines look incomplete is due to numerical difficulties in constructing the solutions that in general become worse for more negative $\kappa$.}.
 A general trend is that with the decrease of $\kappa$ the domain of existence of hairy black holes becomes more deformed.
 Dashed lines mark sequences of solutions with constant horizon radii while red dots on these lines are the particular black hole solutions we used for building shadows.

 From the point of view of $r_{H}$, black holes with smaller values of $r_{H}$ have a larger domain of existence in $\omega_s$: They move closer to the pure solitonic ($q=1$) and extermal black hole limit, both of which have a vanishing horizon radius.
 Tracks denoted with an extremely small value of $r_{H}$ start and stop at the cloud line.
 More generally, however, each fixed track of $r_{H}$ starts at the Minkowski limit with $\omega_s/\mu=1$ and stops at the cloud line.